Sbozzolo/kuibit/docs/visualize_matplotlib.rst

 The main way to visualize grid data is with the functions :py:mod:`~.plot_color` and :py:mod:`~.plot_contourf`.
-The first plots directly the values of the given data, the second plots contours.
-The functions support a large variety of
+The first plots directly the values of the given data, the second plots contours (filled).
+The functions support a large variety of inputs:
-inputs:

 - NumPy arrays, with coordintes specified by the ``coordinates`` keyword.
 - :py:class:`~.UniformGridData`: it will be plotted over the entire domain,